 main = "mean = 0 and sd = 1",

-The density plot shows that the peak is at the mean of the distribution, and the density drops from there symmetrically making a bell-shaped curve characteristic to a Normal distribution.
+The density plot shows that the peak is at the mean of the distribution, and the density drops from there symmetrically making a bell-shaped curve characteristic to the Normal distribution.

 qnorm(c(0.025, 0.975), 0, 1) #95% of mass of N(0,1) is between these two points